apache/kylin/website/_docs/install/configuration.md

 - `kylin.server.query-metrics2-enabled`: the default value is *FALSE*, set to *TRUE* to collect query metrics into dropwizard

-> Tip: For more information, please refer to [dropwizard](https://metrics.dropwizard.io/4.0.0/)
+> Note: For more information, please refer to [dropwizard](https://metrics.dropwizard.io/4.0.0/)